Aditya-Jyoti/Spotify-Downloader/README.md

 ## Note

-This code works in python 3.8 and above (or so im assuming)
+1. This code works in python 3.8 and above (or so im assuming)
+2. This program downloads songs off of youtube and not spotify itself